fr3nd/puppet-tips-and-tricks/slides.md

 -------------------------------------------------

--> Bonus: Puppet module generate <-
+-> Bonus: puppet module generate <-
 ===================================

 Generate boilerplate for a new module.